particle-iot/docs/src/content/reference/developer-tools/cli.md

 ## particle wifi

-These commands are available in Device OS 5.8.2 and later and Device OS 6.2.0 and later on Wi-Fi devices including the P2, Photon 2, M-SoM, and Argon.
+These commands are available on Wi-Fi devices including the P2, Photon 2, M-SoM, and Argon.
 They are recommended instead of [particle serial wifi](#particle-serial-wifi) on these versions of Device OS as they provide additional functionality and can more easily be scripted.

 These commands work in listening mode and in normal operating mode (such as breathing cyan or breathing magenta).
 They cannot be used in DFU mode (blinking yellow).